HVbajoria/BriefWise/Readme.md

 Then, follow this step-by-step process to run this application:
 * Get your Azure subscription: https://azure.microsoft.com/free/cognitive-services
-* Create a Azure Speech resource: https://azure.microsoft.com/free/cognitive-services
+* Create an Azure Speech resource: https://azure.microsoft.com/free/cognitive-services
 * Create the Azure Language resource: https://aka.ms/languageStudio
 * Travel to the directory where you wish to store the project files using the cd command.
 * Clone the repository in your local system.